We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Technology giants and retailers dominate the Nasdaq weightings.
 So, focus on an industry and track the movement of top issues.
 See how a couple of the top stocks trade, follow their movements and you’ll be in a better position to predict price fluctuations in future at Nasdaq brokers.

-However, it’s worth noting those that are always found at the tops of indices do not necessarily make the best investment decisions.
+However, it’s worth noting those that are always found at the tops of indices do not necessarily make the best trading decisions.
 They put you in close competition with thousands of other day traders.
 Instead, consider opting for companies such as Paypal (PYPL), Tesla (TSLA), or IBM, for example.

 Unfortunately, those who opt for the jack of all trades, master of none approach, often find themselves out of pocket.